mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 75 |A concealed container beneath a control panel disrupts multiple ship systems.
 | 76 |Inability to shut off or dim the interior lights in crew quarters.
 | 77 |A towering monolith of pure blackness floats in space.
-| 78 |Engine power fl uctuates, significantly reducing speed.
+| 78 |Engine power fluctuates, significantly reducing speed.
 | 79 |Shattered satellites form a cloud of debris in the vessel's path.
 | 80 |A cascade of charged particles causes short circuits in the vessel.
 | 81 |Sores appear on the crew members' hands and arms.